Main navigation

 SCRIPT Requirement

-Only Community-Engaged Courses (CEC) administered by the School of Journalism and Mass Communication, as designated by the Office of Community Engagement, may be used to fulfill the SCRIPT experiential learning requirement for journalism and mass communication majors.
-These courses typically have a prefix of EVNT, JMC or SMC.
+Courses designated as Community Engaged Course (CEC) by the Office of Community Engagement and administered by the School of Journalism and Mass Communication, may be used to fulfill the SCRIPT experiential learning requirement for students in the major.
+These courses typically have a prefix of EVNT or JMC and may vary from year to year.

 What does collaboration look like?

-Community-engaged courses are offered in the journalism, strategic communication, and multimedia production and design curricula as well as in the event management and nonprofit leadership and philanthropy certificates.
+Community-engaged courses are offered in the journalism and strategic communication curricula, as well as in the event management and nonprofit leadership and philanthropy certificates.
 Projects are designed to foster community engagement skills while meeting course learning outcomes.

 - Projects in entry-level classes may focus on best practices in community engagement and power and privilege in community-engaged work.